-- 2. Non-specific staining in the negative control can be due to the exposure of endogenous biotin.
+- Avoid allowing the solution to boil over as this may cause the tissue to come off the slide or the tissue to dry out. - Non-specific staining in the negative control can be due to the exposure of endogenous biotin.
 Over retrieval can sometimes result in high background due to the detection system or excess antibody.
 In that case further titration of the antibody may be necessary.
-Including an additional avidin-biotin block should prevent staining of the exposed biotin. - 3.
-If positive control gives optimum signal, negative control shows no background and test slide gives negative or weak signal, a different fixative might have been used.
-In order to obtain the best signal in tissue sections fixed with a different fixative, optimization of antigen retrieval conditions is recommended. - 4.
-Refer to appropriate antibody and detection system inserts for pattern and intensity of staining with different antibodies. - Contact Diagnostic BioSystems Technical Support at (925) 484-3350, extension 2, techsupport@dbiosys.com or your local distributor to report unusual staining.
+Including an additional avidin-biotin block should prevent staining of the exposed biotin. - If positive control gives optimum signal, negative control shows no background and test slide gives negative or weak signal, a different fixative might have been used.
+In order to obtain the best signal in tissue sections fixed with a different fixative, optimization of antigen retrieval conditions is recommended. - Refer to appropriate antibody and detection system inserts for pattern and intensity of staining with different antibodies. - Contact Diagnostic BioSystems Technical Support at (925) 484-3350, extension 2, techsupport@dbiosys.com or your local distributor to report unusual staining.